ritvik-garg/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Some projects using Natural Language Processing and machine learning.
+Some projects using Natural Language Processing and Machine Learning.